awsdocs/aws-doc-sdk-examples/workflows/s3_object_lock/README.md

 ## Overview

 This example shows how to use AWS SDKs to work with Amazon Simple Storage Service (Amazon S3) object locking features.
+The workflow demonstrates how to create, update, view, and modify object locks, as well as how locked objects behave regarding requests to delete and overwrite.

 [Amazon S3 Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html) can help prevent Amazon S3 objects from being deleted or overwritten for a fixed amount of time or indefinitely.
 Object Lock can help meet regulatory requirements or protect against object changes or deletion.

+This workflow demonstrates the following steps and tasks:
+1. Add object lock settings to S3 buckets, to new and existing buckets.
+   1. Adding objects to buckets with optional object lock or retention period settings.
+2. Attempt to delete or overwrite locked objects.
+3. Retrieve and view the object lock and retention period settings of buckets and objects.
+4. Delete the objects and buckets.
+   1. Remove any objects locks and use the BypassGovernanceRetention option.

 ### Prerequisites